urbanSpatial/Public-Policy-Analytics-Landing/README.md

 # Public Policy Analytics

 [Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/) is a new book by [Ken Steif, Ph.D](https://twitter.com/KenSteif) that teaches at the intersection of data science and public policy.
 The book is available [online](https://urbanspatial.github.io/PublicPolicyAnalytics/) and eventually, in print.
 Designed for students studying City Planning and related disciplines, the book teaches both code and context toward improved public-sector decision making.
-Readers can expect an introduction to R, geospatial data science, and machine learning, coveyed through real world use cases of data science in government.
+Readers can expect an introduction to R, geospatial data science, and machine learning, conveyed through real world use cases of data science in government.

-All of the book's data is free and open source compiled from across the web.
+All of the book's data is free and open source, compiled from across the web.
 Each chapter includes API calls that read data directly into R. However, for posterity, the [DATA](https://github.com/urbanSpatial/Public-Policy-Analytics-Landing/tree/master/DATA) folder on this repo has all the data, organized by chapter.
 The sections below provide a description of each dataset and the original source, when applicable.

 ### Chapter 1: Indicators for Transit Oriented Development